-In particular, disturbing others by loud noise at any time of day is not allowed.
+Noise impairs people's enjoyment of, and ability to work within, College.
+As such, loud noise is forbidden at any time of day.
 The Porters, Assistant Dean, and Junior Deans will intervene in the case of irresponsible or disruptive behaviour.
-If you are being disturbed by noise or other disruption and cannot resolve the issue yourself, you should phone the Lodge (01865 274900).
-Each night during term one or two of the Assistant and Junior Deans are on duty, as well as the College Porters.
-They act with authority delegated to them by the Dean and have a responsibility for the safety and security of students, for keeping noise to a reasonable level, for responding to incidents and for recording details of incidents for report to the Dean.
-The Porters also act with authority delegated by the Dean in some matters.
+If you are being disturbed by noise or other form of disruption and cannot resolve the issue yourself, you should phone the Lodge (01865 274900).
+Each night during term a member of the Decanal Team is on duty to assist the College Porters.
+Acting with authority delegated to them by the Dean, the Porters and the Decanal Team have a responsibility for the safety and security of students, which includes keeping noise to an acceptable level, for responding to incidents, and for reporting incidents to the Dean.